pgadmin-org/pgadmin4/docs/en_US/preferences.rst

     :alt: Preferences dialog sqleditor csv output option
     :align: center

-Use the fields on the *CSV Output* panel to control the CSV output.
+Use the fields on the *CSV/TXT Output* panel to control the CSV/TXT output.

-* Use the *CSV field separator* drop-down listbox to specify the separator character that will be used in CSV output.
+* Use the *CSV field separator* drop-down listbox to specify the separator character that will be used in CSV/TXT output.
-* Use the *CSV quote character* drop-down listbox to specify the quote character that will be used in CSV output.
+* Use the *CSV quote character* drop-down listbox to specify the quote character that will be used in CSV/TXT output.
-* Use the *CSV quoting* drop-down listbox to select the fields that will be quoted in the CSV output; select *Strings*, *All*, or *None*.
+* Use the *CSV quoting* drop-down listbox to select the fields that will be quoted in the CSV/TXT output; select *Strings*, *All*, or *None*.
 * Use the *Replace null values with* option to replace null values with specified string in the output file.
 Default is set to 'NULL'.